 Exposing a secret witness.
 Separately, Dennis Christensen dwelled on the testimony of a secret witness under the pseudonym "Yermolov".
 "The court could make sure that the real name of this citizen is Oleg Kurdyumov, he is a teacher at Oryol State University," said Dennis Christensen.- Under the guise of a person interested in the Bible, Kurdyumov began, on the instructions of the FSB, to film services with a hidden camera, and then, also on the instructions of the FSB, secretly recorded our conversation with him on a dictaphone.
 Since the audio and video recordings obtained by him do not contain any information about the commission of a crime by me, Kurdyumov decided to supplement them with his fantasies, testifying under a pseudonym.
 I assess this act as unworthy of a university teacher. [...]
 As the witness Kurdyumov explained, he read many of the information he reported in court on the Internet.
 This means that his testimony cannot be used as evidence in the case, since it is just a rumor.

-“Honourable court, I would like to emphasize that unlike the prosecution, I never considered these peaceful religious services to be a continuation of the activity of the liquidated LRO”, Christensen concluded, “I never had any intention of committing a crime”.
+"Dear court, I want to emphasize that, unlike the prosecution, I have never considered the peaceful worship of believers as a continuation of the activities of the liquidated LRO," Dennis Christensen concluded.